Spin(7) metrics from K\"ahler Geometry: Introduction

+In section \ref{thirdreduction} we address the situation when the commuting vector fields $U$ and $W$ are orthogonal.
+We carry out once again a K\"ahler reduction but now to a complex curve $\Sigma^2$.
+In this case we reduce the local problem of constructing a $Spin(7)$-metric to choosing a positive harmonic function on $\Sigma^2$ and solving a \textit{single} PDE on an open set of $\Sigma^2 \times \R$.
+By inverting this construction we construct more examples of $Spin(7)$ metrics in sections \ref{constant2} and \ref{nonconstant2}.
+We follow closely the strategy in the $\C^\times $ case. \\

-\addtocontents{toc}{ } \textbf{Acknowledgements.} The author would like to thank his PhD advisors Jason Lotay and Simon Salamon for their constant support and many helpful discussions that led to this article.
+\addtocontents{toc}{ } \textbf{Acknowledgements.} The author is indebted to his PhD advisors Jason Lotay and Simon Salamon for their constant support and many helpful discussions that led to this paper.
+The author would also like to thank Andrew Dancer and Lorenzo Foscolo for useful comments and corrections.
 This work was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1].
 The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London. \addtocontents{toc}{ }